Concise

 5.5.3.
 Inform the Client of a need to make any Other Client Appointments to perform work in connection with the Project and/or any information, decision, or action required from the Client or Other Client Appointments in connection with the performance of the Services.

-5.5.6.
-Collaborate with any Other Client Appointments named in the Contract Details or any other parties who might reasonably be expected to perform work or services and, where indicated in the Services, the Architect/Consultant shall co-ordinate relevant information received from such persons with the Architect/ Consultant’s design, but the Architect/ Consultant shall not be responsible for the content of the information received.
+5.5.4.
+Collaborate with any Other Client Appointments named in the Contract Details or any other parties who might reasonably be expected to perform work or services and, where indicated in the Services, the Architecture North Ltd shall co-ordinate relevant information received from such persons with the Architect/ Consultant’s design, but the Architect/ Consultant shall not be responsible for the content of the information received.

-5.5.7.
-Make no material alteration to the Services or the approved design without the prior written consent of the Client, except in an emergency, whereupon the Architect/Consultant shall confirm such actions to the Client without delay.
+5.5.5.
+Make no material alteration to the Services or the approved design without the prior written consent of the Client, except in an emergency, whereupon the Architecture North Ltd shall confirm such actions to the Client without delay.

 5.6.
-The Architect/Consultant shall have the right to publish photographs of the Project.
-Subject to the approval of the Client, the Architect/Consultant shall have reasonable access to the Project for up to 2 years after Practical Completion.
-The Architect/Consultant shall obtain written consent from the Client, which shall not be unreasonably withheld or delayed, before the publication of any information about the Project, unless reasonably necessary for the performance of the Services.
+The Architecture North Ltd shall have the right to publish photographs of the Project, where we have the right to publish photographs of your entire project timeline, starting from its formation through to the period of up to 2 years after practical completion.
+The Architecture North Ltd shall obtain consent from the Client or the Project Site Manager, which shall not be unreasonably withheld or delayed, before the publication of any information about the Project, unless reasonably necessary for the performance of the Services

+5.7.
+The Architecture North Ltd acknowledges and agrees that in the course of providing services to the Client, the Architecture North Ltd may come into possession of confidential information relating to the Client's business or affairs.

+5.7.1.
+The Architecture North Ltd agrees to keep all such information confidential and not to disclose any of it to any third party without the prior written consent of the Client.

+5.7.2.
+The Architecture North Ltd agrees not to disclose any confidential information about other clients' projects to the Client without the prior written consent of such other clients.

+5.7.3.
+The Architecture North Ltd shall take all necessary measures to ensure the confidentiality and security of all confidential information provided by the Client or any other clients.

 5.8.
-The Architect/Consultant acknowledges and agrees that in the course of providing services to the Client, the Architect/Consultant may come into possession of confidential information relating to the Client's business or affairs.

-5.8.1.
-The Architect/Consultant agrees to keep all such information confidential and not to disclose any of it to any third party without the prior written consent of the Client.
+The Architecture North Ltd shall not disclose Confidential Information unless:

 5.8.2.
-The Architect/Consultant agrees not to disclose any confidential information about other clients' projects to the Client without the prior written consent of such other clients.

-5.8.3.
-The Architect/Consultant shall take all necessary measures to ensure the confidentiality and security of all confidential information provided by the Client or any other clients.

-5.9.
-The Architect/Consultant shall not disclose Confidential Information unless:

-5.9.2.
-It is already in the public domain other than due to wrongful use or disclosure by the Architect/Consultant.
+It is already in the public domain other than due to wrongful use or disclosure by the Architecture North Ltd.

 6. Appointment Booking Conditions.